norvig/paip-lisp/docs/chapter14.md

 *   *Decidability-*given a set of axioms and a goal, it may be that neither the goal nor its negation can be derived from the axioms.

-*   *Tractability-even* when a goal is provable, it may take too long to find the proof using the avallable inferencing mechanisms.
+*   *Tractability-even* when a goal is provable, it may take too long to find the proof using the available inferencing mechanisms.

 *   *Uncertainty-*it can be inconvenient to deal with relations that are probable to a degree but not known to be definitely true or false.